Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - UML use cases

 ## Personal tasks management
-Etherpad is great: it gives flexibility, a copy/paste scratchpad, hyperlinks, a persistent history of changes, multi-users access and plenty of plugins
+- Etherpad is great: it gives flexibility, a copy/paste scratchpad, hyperlinks, a persistent history of changes, multi-users access and plenty of plugins

-For tips on priotizating issues of a service: _cf._ [ProductOwnership]
+- For tips on priotizating issues of a service: _cf._ [ProductOwnership]
+- Pomodoro Technique: use a timer to break down work into ~25min intervals separated by short breaks

 ## Stories
 Stories should be clearly defined so there aren’t any misunderstandings between the Development Team and Product Owner about what is being delivered.